Birch-san/gmusicapi-node/README.md

 License: Copyright (c) 2015, Simon Weber
 Location: /usr/local/lib/python2.7/site-packages
 ```

-#### Extras
-If you intend to use the "upload music" APIs, you will need a way to transcode audio.
-For example `ffmpeg` or similar.
-Ensure that whatever you install for this purpose, is exposed on your PATH.

-You will want at least `libmp3lame` installed for use by your audio transcoder.

 # Installation
 Install this Node package to your own Node project.